Dr Mark’s The Meaning in a Nutshell

 As a post-colonial and postmodern novel, the text seeks to address the silences and omissions in mainstream historical accounts and dominant discourses, both on slavery in particular and regarding American history in general, by incorporating into the narrative what are perceived to have been these omissions, such as the perspectives of the black slaves, of women, and of the working-class poor.

 Generally, the dominant discourses are perceived to have been written by, or seen as adhering to, the perspectives of the dominant middle-class white males.
 Post-colonialism seeks to correct that imbalance by providing the perspectives of blacks and women and the working-class poor.
-The credibility of this post-colonial and postmodern approach to history is enhanced in the case of this text by the fact that the novelist, Fred D’Aguiar is of black African ancestry who is from British Guyana in South America and is the descendant of Africans who were imported as slaves to that small British colony.
+The credibility of this post-colonial and postmodern approach to history is enhanced in the case of this text by the fact that the novelist, the British-born Fred D’Aguiar is of black African ancestry from British Guyana in South America and is the descendant of Africans who were imported as slaves to that small British colony.

 The author believes that the gross injustices of the past weigh heavily on current generations of black people, especially those in the West or in former colonies who are the descendants of slaves.
 He also believes that the dark side of the history of the West must be faced if there is to be any healing.